When I'm Sixty-Four: Release

 The song was nearly released on a single as the B-side of either "Strawberry Fields Forever" or "Penny Lane".
-It was instead held over to be included as an album track for Sgt.
-Pepper's Lonely Hearts Club Band.
-Everett comments that the protagonist of "When I'm Sixty-Four" is sometimes associated with the Lonely Hearts Club Band concept, but in his opinion the song is thematically unconnected to others on the album.
+It was instead held over to be included as an album track.
+Everett said the protagonist of "When I'm Sixty-Four" is sometimes associated with the Lonely Hearts Club Band concept, but that he believes the song is thematically unconnected to the rest of the album.

-According to author George Case, all of the songs on Sgt.
-Pepper were perceived by contemporary listeners as being drug-inspired, with 1967 marking the pinnacle of LSD's influence on pop music.
+According to author George Case, contemporary listeners perceived all the songs on Sgt.
+Pepper as drug-inspired, with 1967 marking the pinnacle of LSD's influence on pop music.
 Some fans viewed the lyric "digging the weeds" from "When I'm Sixty-Four" as a possible drug allusion.
 In August 1967, The Beatles Book published an article discussing whether the album was "too advanced for the average pop fan".
 One reader complained that all the songs except "Sgt.
 Pepper" and "When I'm Sixty-Four" were "over our heads", adding, "The Beatles ought to stop being so clever and give us tunes we can enjoy."

 "When I'm Sixty-Four" was included in the Beatles' 1968 animated film Yellow Submarine.
 It was also used over the opening credits of the 1982 film The World According to Garp.

 Giles Martin remixed the song for inclusion on the album's 50th anniversary release in 2017.
-Martin mixed the song from the original tapes rather than their subsequent mixdowns.
+He mixed it from the original tapes rather than their subsequent mixdowns.
 Take 2 of the song was included as a bonus track on the deluxe edition.